The U.S. is one in the only two countries in the world that taxes foreign earned income based on citizenship.

 Don’t risk this happening to you.
 Stay informed and seek help to avoid the negative consequences.

-If you need further information or you’re trying to avoid these consequences, contact me today and let’s start with a free online legal consultation over the phone, zoom, or email.
+If you need further information or you’re trying to avoid these consequences, contact me today and let’s start with a legal consultation to discuss all your options and explain to you the step by step process.